 That is why his faith was “reckoned to him as righteousness.”
 But the words, “it was reckoned to him,” were written not for his sake alone, but for ours also.
 It will be reckoned to us who believe in him that raised from the dead Jesus our Lord, who was put to death for our trespasses and raised for our justification.
 (Romans 4:22-25)

-When an adultress was brought before Jesus to condemn, her accusers eventually left.
-Jesus asked the woman how many of her accusers were left.
+When a woman caught in adultery was brought before Jesus for condemnation, her accusers eventually left.
+Jesus asked her how many of her accusers remained:

 She said, “No one, Lord.”
 And Jesus said, “Neither do I condemn you; go, and do not sin again.
 (John 8:10)